 No Contact Orders

-A No Contact Order is a formal directive issued by the College requiring parties to have no direct or indirect interaction, including but not limited to written or electronic communication (i.e. letters, social media, text messages, etc.), telephone, recordings, or third party contact (i.e. friends, family members, acquaintances, etc.).
+A No Contact Order is a formal administrative directive issued by the College requiring parties to have no direct or indirect interaction, including but not limited to written or electronic communication (i.e. letters, social media, text messages, etc.), telephone, recordings, or third party contact (i.e. friends, family members, acquaintances, etc.).
 A No Contact Order remains in effect until it is officially removed in writing by the College.

 Requesting a No Contact Order:

-No Contact Orders and the Campus:
+No Contact Orders (NCO) and Housing:

-- provide information/evidence that supports an alteration or modification of the No Contact Order
+- provide information/evidence that supports an alteration or modification of the No Contact Order,

-- present information/evidence that supports that the No Contact Order should remain in place
+- present information/evidence that supports that the No Contact Order should remain in place.